bvanpeski/steep.it-alfred/README.md

 # How to use

-Start by type ```tea``` into Alfred.
+Start by typing ```tea``` into Alfred.
 Hit Tab and select either your tea type or preferred steeping time.
 Inputs that work include: black, green, herbal, rooibos, oolong, white, mate, chai, darjeeling as well as minute increments (3min, 5min, etc.) Hit **Enter** and a new tab will open with your timer.

 # Download